We’re gonna have some fun today.

-As long as you take the time to learn proper form on the basic exercises, weight lifting is very safe.
+As long as you take the time to learn proper form on the basic exercises and always use a spotter or additional safety measures (e.g. squatting in a power rack with safety bars), weight lifting is very safe.
 End of story.

 This is dangerous.
 Don’t do it.

-This is still a common recommendation.
+This is still a common recommendation (and sometimes meant in a degrading way).
 Women should only use very light weights for high reps (usually 15 or more), or so the myth goes.

 For one, I like to encourage women to challenge themselves and discover what their bodies are capable of doing; to see the physical strength they possess and not base their self-worth on their physical appearance.
 This cannot be accomplished with triceps kick-backs with a soup can; not even a “family size” soup can.